papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 - Media: `image(1).png` - before extension
 - Sidecar: `image.png.supplemental-metadata(1).json` - before `.json`

+**Note:** This is the observed pattern in Google Takeout exports, but the exact reason for this placement difference is not documented by Google.
+The matching algorithm needs to handle both patterns.

 This requires special handling in the matching algorithm (see JSON Sidecar File Matching Logic section).